 - oats: (Certified gluten-free, if necessary.)
 You'll grind rolled oats in a blender to make fine oat flour.
 Alternatively, you can buy oat flour.

 - Chai spice mix: easy to make yourself and store for other recipes, using this Quick and Easy Chai Spice Mix.
-OR mix together add 1/2 tsp ground cardamom, 1/2 tsp ground allspice, 1 tsp cinnamon, 1/2 tsp ground cloves and 1 1/2 tsp ground ginger to make enough for this muffin recipe.
+OR mix together add ½ teaspoon ground cardamom, ½ teaspoon ground allspice, 1 teaspoon cinnamon, ½ teaspoon ground cloves and 1 ½ teaspoon ground ginger to make enough for this muffin recipe.

 - eggs: large